 Our business is impacted by commodity prices and volumes.
-We mitigate a portion of commodity price risk on an overall Partnership basis by growing our fee based assets and by executing on our hedging program, in which we hedge commodity prices associated with a portion of our expected natural gas, NGL and condensate equity volumes in our Gathering and Processing segment.
+We mitigate a significant portion of commodity price risk on an overall Partnership basis by growing our fee based assets and by executing on our hedging program.
 Various factors impact both commodity prices and volumes, and as indicated in Item 3.
 "Quantitative and Qualitative Disclosures about Market Risk", we have sensitivities to certain cash and non-cash changes in commodity prices.
-Drilling activity levels vary by geographic area; we will continue to target our strategy in geographic areas where we expect producer drilling activity.